-- Meeting agendas are organized to achieve milestones established in the charter and prioritize actions pending, actions required, and problem solving to move the work of the group forward. - Members endeavor to: - appropriately prepare for meetings based on the meeting agenda. - o arrive promptly and stay for the duration of entire meetings. - participate in a problem-solving approach where the interests of all participants are considered in developing proposals and recommendations and, where appropriate, distinguish between constituency versus college-wide perspectives. - welcome all ideas, interests and objectives that are within the scope of the charter. - actively listen to engage in respectful and constructive dialogue. - work with a spirit of cooperation and compromise leading to authentic collaboration. - move forward once a consensus-based decision has been made. - continue to progress with the members who are present at each meeting. - follow through on tasks that are committed to outside of scheduled meetings.
+- Meeting agendas are issued in advance of meeting times. - Meeting agendas are organized to achieve milestones established in the charter and prioritize actions pending, actions required, and problem solving to move the work of the group forward. - Members endeavor to: - o appropriately prepare for meetings based on the meeting agenda. - o arrive promptly and stay for the duration of entire meetings. - o participate in a problem-solving approach where the interests of all participants are considered in developing proposals and recommendations and, where appropriate, distinguish between constituency versus college-wide perspectives. - welcome all ideas, interests and objectives that are within the scope of the charter. - actively listen to engage in respectful and constructive dialogue. - work with a spirit of cooperation and compromise leading to authentic collaboration. - move forward once a consensus-based decision has been made. - continue to progress with the members who are present at each meeting. - follow through on tasks that are committed to outside of scheduled meetings.